CUBRID/cubrid-manual/en/sql/transaction.rst

 Transaction Commit
 ------------------

 Updates that occurred in the database are not permanently stored until the **COMMIT WORK** statement is executed.
 "Permanently stored" means that storing the updates in the disk is completed; The **WORK** keyword can be omitted.
 In addition, other users of the database cannot see the updates until they are permanently applied.
 For example, when a new row is inserted into a class, only the user who inserted the row can access it until the database transaction is committed.
-(If the **UNCOMMITTED INSTANCES** isolation level is used, other users can see inconsistent uncommitted updates.)

 All locks obtained by the transaction are released after the transaction is committed. ::